 b.
 Proper supervision and ratios, as defined in this rule, must be maintained.
 Procedures for managing such events must be explained in the written emergency plan and the reasons for exceeding capacity must be documented on the Attendance Record.

 c.
-Special events occurring at the Provider location must provide supervision in accordance with this rule.
+(NEW) Special events occurring at the Provider location must provide supervision in accordance with this rule.
 A Child attending a special event in the care of a Parent or Legal Guardian will not be included in staff-Child ratios.
 Special events occurring outside of typical hours and days of operation are not subject to this rule.

-1. Children must be supervised at all times by Provider or a Staff Member.
+1. (NEW) Children must be supervised at all times by Provider or a Staff Member.
 The Provider or Staff Member must be present and interacting, intervening, providing direction, feedback and assistance at all times.

 a.
 Providers must have knowledge of the activity and whereabouts of each Child in care.